vancouversnowboarding/vancouversnowboarding.ca/_posts/2022-05-06-2022-05-06-grouse-mountain-snow-report.md

 ![](/assets/images/2022-05-06-paradise-closed.jpg)

 Magic carpet snows were collected by the unnamed run next to it.
 Though it was closed.

+You can compare the following photo with the one we took on [2022-04-29](https://vancouversnowboarding.ca/2022-04-29-grouse-mountain-snow-report/).
 ![](/assets/images/2022-05-06-magic-carpet-snow.jpg)

 Screaming Eagle: